 DevOps: To Break Down Organizational Silos

-What is DevOps?
 DevOps is a term for a cluster of concepts that has become a movement, “a cross-disciplinary practice dedicated to the study of building, evolving and operating, rapidly-changing resilient systems at scale.”
 (Jez Humble) The definition of DevOps is not agreed upon by everyone because of the complex processes attached to the term, however, the benefits to teams are universally agreed upon.
-DevOps empowers organizations, allowing formerly siloed roles or departments to collaborate and produce stronger solutions.
+It empowers organizations, allowing formerly siloed roles or departments to collaborate and produce stronger solutions.

 Benefits of DevOps

 The benefits can be divided into three categories:

 - Technical – A software DEVelopment and IT OPErations team uses continuous delivery to reduce complexity and quickly resolve IT incidents.

 - Culture – DevOps emphasizes collaboration, which results in bolstered employee engagement and happier, more productive employees.

 - Business – An organization can maintain consistent service levels, leading to improved customer satisfaction, reduced incident management costs, and increased ROI.

 CALMS Framework for DevOps

 The DevOps culture is powered by a learning and improvement loop, focused on breaking down organizational silos so that IT incidents can be detected, acknowledged, and resolved faster than ever before. development” and “operations teams are spearheaded by transformational leaders who encourage a culture of open communication and collaboration.

 In the 21st century, business moves quickly.
 A single IT incident in the backlog could lead to disastrous delays, outages, and other critical incidents.
 Manual configuration errors resulting in web application downtime cost companies up to $72,000.
 Automation makes it easy for development” and “operations team members to eliminate manual configuration errors and streamline collaboration between teams.

 Failures are just steps to success, and that is what DevOps is all about.
 Implementing a “lean” DevOps system means accepting failure as a part of the systematic approach to improving everyday operations.

 DevOps only yields an ROI when there are standard metrics to track team success.
 Using the right metrics, a development” and “operations team can understand its strengths and weaknesses, to build actionable paths to address failures.

 Some of the key metrics DevOps teams monitor: